-- This book is an expression of myself/my thoughts that I don’t want to significantly modify to meet market demand. (self publishing)
+- This book is an expression of myself/my thoughts that I don’t want to significantly modify to meet market demand. (self-publishing)

 - I want to do this for love, not money. (love publishing)

 I have tried to match a common term with the motivation, but it doesn’t really matter what you call it.
-What does matter is that you understand your own motivations, remain true to them and check your expectations are based on reality and not fantasy.
+What does matter is that you understand your own motivations, remain true to them, and check your expectations are based on reality and not fantasy.
 Note: check your expectations are not based on fantasy.

 There are several things you should look for in choosing the companies and individuals you work with to bring your book to life.
 Most importantly is that their goals and expectations match yours.
-If your publishing for love you don’t want someone pushing commercial expectations.
+If you’re publishing for love you don’t want someone pushing commercial expectations.

-There are a variety of publishers in the big bad world that are referred to as ‘vanity publishers’ some companies to watch out for are companies that promise you a traditional publishing experience and big sales… but are not prepared to take the risk, instead they charge you through the eye.
-If I were you I would not be signing up to expensive promotional programs, or anywhere where someone promises you riches and fame.
+There are a variety of publishers in the big bad world that are referred to as ‘vanity publishers’ some companies to watch out for are companies that promise you a traditional publishing experience and big sales… but are not prepared to take the risk, instead, they charge you through the eye.
+If I were you I would not be signing up for expensive promotional programs, or anywhere where someone promises you riches and fame.

-Secondly if your publishing independently you will need to take a bunch of risk and responsibility yourself…. if someone is offering you a deal that seems too good to be true, they are probably deluded or deluding you.
+Secondly if you’re publishing independently you will need to take a bunch of risk and responsibility yourself…. if someone is offering you a deal that seems too good to be true, they are probably deluded or deluding you.

 Seven steps of publishing

-Create the solution.
+Create a solution.
 Do the research, write the book, draw the diagrams, take the photos. (there are heaps of books on writing and courses on writing – it is not my area of specialty so I will keep my mouth shut).

 Copy editing, here everything is allowed.
 Delete this character, move this chapter here, change the order of this, alter the plot… Copy Editors is one stage that could add the most value to your book – let them, don’t not listen out of arrogance.